East Sumatra revolution: The political movement

-East Sumatra during the Japanese Occupation (1942–Early 1945)
+East Sumatra during the Japanese occupation (1942–early 1945)

 During the occupation, the Japanese implemented policies that were perceived as a continuance of Dutch support for the kerajaan.
 Under the policies, the kerajaan were able to gain access to various incomes, titles, and religious authority that they used to have in the 1930s.
 However, Japanese used available fragmentation between the pergerakan and the kerajaan.
-The regaining of Malay aristocrats’ power during the Japanese Occupation resulted in suppression of the peasant community in East Sumatra.
+The regaining of Malay aristocrats' power during the Japanese Occupation resulted in suppression of the peasant community in East Sumatra.
 Many Japanese officials managed to exploit food and labour supplies from the peasantry through the kerajaan hierarchy and that had increased the amount of economic pressure faced by the farming population of East Sumatra.
+Although, moderate members of PARINDRA, one of the pergerakan nationalist parties, even took the initiative to form a Comité Indonesia in an attempt to present a united pergerakan front to the Japanese.
+They were motivated to launch a new Indonesian-controlled administration with the support from the Japanese.
+However, the garnering of support from the Japanese did not work out well because the priority of the Japanese was to obtain the oil and plantation produce from East Sumatra rather than making any significant political changes to the existing government structures.
+Furthermore, the policies adopted by the Japanese were seen as a continuance of Dutch support for the kerajaan that caused nationalists to hold stronger negative feelings towards the Sultans and Malay aristocrats.

 Consequently, the credibility of those traditional, nationalists and religious leaders, who were assigned by the Japanese, was severely damaged.
 A new leadership was then formed by a group of pemuda (youth) who had received their formative education under the Japanese military groups (Giyūgun, Heiho and Tokkeitai).
 The military training guided by Japanese ethics and values fanned their nationalism and motivated them to defend their lands.
 These Japanese-trained pemuda then took on active roles in fighting against the Dutch and Malay sultans during the 1946 East Sumatra Social Revolution.